signl4/docs/integrations/arduino/arduino.md

 # SIGNL4 Integration with Arduino

-When critical systems fail, SIGNL4 is the fastest way to alert your staff, engineers, IT admins on call and “in the field”.
+When critical systems fail, SIGNL4 is the fastest way to alert your staff, engineers, IT admins on call and "in the field".
 SIGNL4 provides reliable notifications via mobile app push, text and voice calls with tracking, escalations and duty scheduling.

 [Arduino](https://www.arduino.cc/) is an open-source hardware and software company, project and user community that designs and manufactures single-board microcontrollers and kits for building digital devices.
 It can be used for prototyping and IoT projects.
 Arduino also offers an all-in-one IoT platform.